 - E-cigarettes and timeshares

 - Computer hardware and software

 What being high-risk means

-The banks do a high degree of diligence to determine your risk profile, so heed their designation.
+As you can see, the banks do a high degree of diligence to determine your risk profile, so heed their designation.
 They’re looking at empirical data on how and where you’re conducting business, so you don’t have much wiggle room.
 Ensure your billing model is optimum for your business.
 Try not to run too much debt.
-But more importantly, if you’re in a high-risk industry, especially if you’re processing high volumes, you face that risk as much as the bank does.
+But more importantly, if you’re in a high-risk industry, you face that risk as much as the bank does.